 Avian influenza (also known as bird flu) is caused by influenza A viruses, similar to the virus that causes seasonal influenza (flu) in humans.
-It spreads mainly among wild water birds but can occasionly spread to humans, although this is rare.
+It spreads mainly among wild water birds but can occasionally spread to humans, although this is rare.
 It can cause mild to severe illness in birds and other animals.

 Be aware of the risk of avian influenza if you are travelling to a country where avian influenza outbreaks in animals are occurring.
 Prevent infection by avoiding contact with wild birds and animals, washing hands regularly with soap and water and thoroughly cooking poultry and poultry products before eating.
-If you have been exposed to avian influenza, follow further guidance in the Information for Contacts factsheet.
+If you have been exposed to avian influenza, follow further guidance in the Information for contacts.

 Avian influenza, or bird flu, is caused by various strains of influenza A viruses.